kamronk/matrix-nft-stuff/README.md

 Matrix NFT Data and a browsing tool.

-You can check the rarity of your attributes by looking at the complete.csv.
+You can check the rarity of your attributes by using the tool here: [https://matrixnftrarechecker.com/](https://matrixnftrarechecker.com/)

-Download it yourself, or view the raw version here: [https://raw.githubusercontent.com/kamronk/matrix-nft-stuff/main/completeRarity.csv](https://raw.githubusercontent.com/kamronk/matrix-nft-stuff/main/completeRarity.csv)

 The JSON files here are the complete library of matrix avatars with more data than I've compiled.

 Check out my niftys profile for daily sales counts: [https://niftys.com/kamronk](https://niftys.com/kamronk)

-More to come soon!

 ## How is the rarity calculated?